Day 1 San Cristobal Isl./Galapagos Islands

 Please remember that the exact route and program may vary according to weather and ocean conditions and the wildlife we encounter.

-Morning arrival to San Cristobal Island by plane and immediate transfer to the dock to board your cruise.
+Morning arrival to Baltra Island by plane and immediate transfer to the dock to board your cruise.
 Welcome introductory briefing and lunch.

 After this visit, you have time for a shower as we get ready for our welcome cocktail and our first formal briefing before dinner.